 The Discussion Book online

 Today’s MOOC platforms use the Internet like television.
 What would they look like if they directly supported some of the techniques described in this useful book?
-Similarly, just as MOOCs are mistakenly treating the Internet like television, Caulfield’s notion of choral explanations has me thinking that I’ve been mistaken in trying to treat lesson construction as software development.
+Similarly, Caulfield’s notion of choral explanations has me thinking that I’ve been mistaken in trying to treat lesson construction as software development.
 A “lesson” platform that uses Stack Overflow as its model rather than GitHub or Wikipedia would be fascinating to explore, as would collaborative choral software exegesis.

 Using machine learning to find actual design patterns